-The minor in environmental studies is an interdisciplinary program linked to a disciplinary major.
-The program is designed to broaden an understanding of both environmental science and policy.
+The minor in environmental studies supplements a disciplinary major.
+The minor is an interdisciplinary program designed to broaden an understanding of both environmental science and policy.
 The program examines scientific, economic, political, cultural, and ethical concepts regarding the complex relationships between the natural world and the human-modified world in order to ensure a sustainable society for future generations.
 Students will be prepared for careers in the public and private sectors or graduate studies.
 The student's major field of study develops the disciplinary skills of inquiry and analysis, and the minor complements the major by providing the integration of approaches to address environmental issues.